nguyenpham/ocgdb/README.md

 - MIT license: you may use it for any applications/purposes unlimitedly without worrying about license conditions

-We believe it is one of the fastest (in terms of speeds of creating and querying/searching), smallest (in terms of database sizes), strongest (in terms of game numbers), and smartest (in terms of querying/position-searching) chess game database programs.
+We believe it is one of the fastest (in terms of speeds of creating and querying/searching), smallest (in terms of database sizes), largest (in terms of game numbers), and smartest (in terms of querying/position-searching) chess game database programs.
 It could compete for all parameters, results with the best chess game database formats and their programs/tools.

 ## Overview